 The Koroneiki olive tree is known for its excellent yield levels.
-According to Livita Plus, “productivity is very high, with a fat yield of about 20%," an appealing trait to any olive ranch.
+According to Livita Plus, “productivity is very high, with a fat yield of about 20%," an appealing trait for any olive ranch.

 3. It’s packed with nutrients.

-The Koroneiki olive packs a punch of antioxidants to fight off free radicals.
+The Koroneiki olive is high in polyphenols, a diverse collection of compounds.
 Research shows that polyphenols may have a range of health benefits.
 They might reduce morbidity and slow the development of neurodegenerative diseases, cardiovascular diseases, and cancer.

 Some of the polyphenols found in extra virgin olive oil are oleuropein, hydroxytyrosol, and oleocanthal.
-Koroneiki olives typically have high levels of polyphenols and oleocanthal, which lends a bitter and intense flavor to the oils.
+Koroneiki olives typically have high levels of several polyphenols including oleocanthal, which lend bitter and peppery flavors to the oils.
 (Read more about these compounds here.)

 4. It has impressive stability.

 A high polyphenol count isn’t just healthier – it also makes a more stable olive oil.
 The antioxidants slow down the natural oxidation process.
-That means a polyphenol-packed olive oil is less likely to become rancid than other supermarket olive oils.
-Koroneiki olives also have low acidity, which also makes the oil last longer.
-Once you do open up a bottle, you’ll find it works well for preserving foods and making olive oil infusions.
+That means a polyphenol-packed olive oil is less likely to become rancid than other olive oils.

 5. It has a bold, complex flavor.

 Aside from function, Koroneiki olives are known for their robust flavor.
-This olive has a unique flavor profile with notes of hazelnut and apple.
-It may also have some peppery notes and a pleasant bitterness, caused by the high amount of polyphenol.
+This olive has a unique flavor profile with green banana and herbaceous notes.
+It may also have be peppery and have a pleasant bitterness, caused by the high amount of polyphenols.

 How To Serve Koroneiki Olive Oil